Soundmatters/AudioPreservationReformattingStationAndWorkflow/Audio Reformatting Workstation Overview 13nov2017.md

 # Workstation Overview

-The CUNY TV Archive audio workstation is designed to carry out the preservation-reformatting of the audio signal stored on three obsolete media types: 1/4-inch open reel tape, compact cassette, and DAT.
-The workstation also converts the extracted analog signals (open-reel and cassette) to a digital bitstream, and captures and encodes bitstreams as file formats.
+The CUNY TV Archive audio workstation is designed to carry out the preservation-reformatting of the audio signal on three obsolete media types: 1/4-inch open-reel tape, compact cassette, and DAT.
+The proccesses it performs include playback, analog to digital conversion, bitstream capture, and file encoding.

 # Current Capabilities